sabiwara/aja/bench/sequences.md

 `reduce`), so we split the categories here.

 `A.Vector` really shines here, being both the faster way to fold over a sequence or the fastest for specialized functions when using the `A.Enum` module.

-`A.Vector` is fastest than lists and tuples (especially since the OTP 24 JIT).
+It is even faster than lists and tuples (especially since the OTP 24 JIT).

 `:array`, which doesn't provide specialized functions and only has the fold option, is an order of magnitude slower.

+## Conclusion

+`A.Vector` is really versatile and is consistently the fastest option whatever the type of operation, with the exception of tuples for read random access.

+It can offer a viable alternative to lists, with less memory usage and efficient random access.